 Right, right.
 It’s interesting.
 I actually have one client where, in order for them to be able to do the audit, people were like opening desk drawers and looking for receipts.
 And that was the point in which is like, yeah, you’re going to have to bring someone in from the outside to clean this up because that’s not where you should be keeping your receipts crumpled up in desk drawers.

 Yes, yes we were, we were doing that.
 We were going through several different desks, several different drawers, file cabinets everywhere where we can possibly find documentation.
 You know, believe it or not, we pulled it off.
 We had no adjustments to the audit, which I think was the first time in history.
 But I think we had three CPAs from my team working on their accounts receivable alone, so it was pretty bad.
 Um, so that’s why most of my referrals come from auditing firms that know that they have clients, that it’s really difficult to audit.
 Things are messy.
 So they bring us in to hopefully clean things up and keep it, keep it clean moving forward.

 Dolph Goldenbur: (08:20)

-You know?
 And my guess is that organizations that end up with those types of issues probably back into them.
-So you know when, when in the, in an organization’s first year when it only has five or $10,000 of income, you probably don’t need an audit and it’s really easy to kinda keep track of your income and expense in Excel or even a paper file frankly and complete your nine 90 so, so what needs to happen with the evolution of a finance office as an organization goes from that really early start up of you know, under $25,000 of revenue to a hundred thousand or a quarter million dollars?
+So you know when, when in an organization’s first year when it only has five or $10,000 of income, you probably don’t need an audit and it’s really easy to kinda keep track of your income and expense in Excel or even a paper file frankly and complete your 9-90 so, so what needs to happen with the evolution of a finance office as an organization goes from that really early start-up of you know, under $25,000 of revenue to a hundred thousand or a quarter-million dollars?